w3f/kusama-validator-stats/README.md

     - eps, jpeg, jpg, pdf, pgf, png, ps, raw, rgba, svg, svgz, tif, tiff
     - if no extension is provided, matplotlib defaults to .png

+# Deltas

+deltas.js takes two files as arguments and shows the differences between both of the files

+To run the script:
+`node deltas.js <file_1> <file_2>`